Korean People's Navy: Modernization

 In June 2014, propaganda pictures from the North Korean state TV briefly showed one of the newly built patrol SES vessels, firing a Kh-35 anti-ship cruise missile.
 Initially believed to have been exported to North Korea from Myanmar, the missiles appear to have been built indigenously, some of which were then exported to Myanmar.
 The missile gives the KPN the potential to considerably improve its anti-surface missiles.
 In addition to the missiles, the SES vessels show a reversed-engined gun of 76 mm.

 Kh-35 missiles were also installed during 2014 on one of the two old Najin-class frigates (replacing the previous obsolete KN-01 missiles): the ship also received upgrades in gunnery.

 In autumn 2014, satellite images identified a newly built submarine of a new class: with a length of 67 metres, it's the largest-ever submarine built by North Korea.
 It is believed to be related to older Yugoslavian projects, and if mass-built could potentially replace the aging fleet of Romeo submarines.

 In spring 2015, the Sinpo-class submarine designated 8.24 Yongung was observed at sea during trials, paired with a test of the Pukguksong-1 (KN-11) missile.
-On 2 October in 2019 it conducted a launch of a Pukguksong-3 SLBM.
-On 19 October in 2021 it conduct a launch of a Hwasong-11S SLBM.
+On 2 October 2019 it conducted a launch of a Pukguksong-3 SLBM.
+On 19 October 2021 it conduct a launch of a Hwasong-11S SLBM.
 On 13 March 2023, it launched two SLCMs.

 Korean People's Navy launched a Hwasal-2 land attack cruise missile from Amnok-class guided missile corvette on 21 August 2023.

 A launching ceremony was conducted at Sinpo south shipyard for induction of Hero Kim Kun Ok SSB on 6 September 2023.